lucasfads/gym-companion/README.md

 ## Live version

-You can see and test a live version of the web app runnin [here, on Github Pages](https://lucasfads.github.io/gym-companion/).
+You can see and test a live version of the web app running [here, on Github Pages](https://lucasfads.github.io/gym-companion/).